 We are growth-minded.
 We know that this work requires us to be flexible and adaptive, to learn from and be responsive to changing circumstances and possibilities.
 We believe that imaginative experimentation allows us to vision and actualize new realities so we push ourselves to the edges of what seems possible: strategically, politically, personally and spiritually.

 We are active-pluralists.
-We invite multiple perspectives, approaches, beliefs and political ideologies, and we seek to cultivate dialogue and negotiation about these differences.
-Those affiliated with CJNV take a variety of positions on the Right of Return, BDS, solutions, Zionism, etc. We come together under a common banner of solidarity and co-resistance.
+We invite multiple perspectives, approaches, beliefs and political ideologies, and we seek to cultivate conversation and negotiation about these differences.
+We come together under a common banner of solidarity and co-resistance.
 We believe that in coming together across these differences we gain greater collective power, and we challenge and push each other to become fuller and more developed justice-seekers.
 We know this isn’t always easy and requires us to be in deep and vulnerable relationship with each other.

 Our Privilege.
 As diaspora Jews we hold unique privilege and ability to navigate across the intensified divisions created and sustained by the Occupation.
 We use this power to play a connecting role for Jewish, Palestinian and Israeli groups and individuals who stand firmly against the occupation, particularly in terms of fostering and strengthening international↔on-the-ground connections and leveraging international support on the ground.